muhuala/muhu/Task_management_App/README.md

 - **Responsiveness**: 10/10
 - **Accessibility**: 8/10
 - **Overall Score**: 45/50
+## Summary
+Based on the project requirements, I believe my project falls into the **Very Good to Excellent range** (25-30 points).
+The To-Do List Manager meets all essential requirements and incorporates dynamic, user-focused features, demonstrating a comprehensive understanding of JavaScript and DOM manipulation.
 ## Deployment

 The app is live and hosted on Netlify.
 Check it out here: [https://taskmanagment-app.netlify.app/](https://taskmanagment-app.netlify.app/)